cdig/cd-module/README.md

 cdModule is *huge*.
 It starts with everything in [cdFoundation](https://github.com/cdig/cd-foundation), then adds around 40 of its own tools, with hundreds of features.
+It also automatically includes a few other dependencies: Modernizr, SWFObject, and [Backend](https://github.com/cdig/backend).

 Despite this, there's not much you need to know about it to get started and be productive.
 If you're starting with the [module template](https://github.com/cdig/cd-module-template) and